ohbm/OpenScienceRoom2019/README.md

 form of a *GitHub issue* in this repository.
 The application deadline is _May 19th_.
 We will make a selection based on quality, relevance, community interest and balance of the program by _May 24th_.
 We invite everybody to interact and upvote the issues.
-This will not be a guiding principle in the selection but it will give us an indication about community interest that will be part of our consideration.
+This will give us an indication about community interest that we will also take into consideration.

 ## Oral sessions and demos
 _20 minutes + 5 minutes of questions (3 per session)_